The Forest Academy

-The Forest Academy (formerly Hainault Forest High School) is a coeducational secondary school situated near to Hainault Forest in Hainault, London, England.
-The school is an academy sponsored by Beacon Multi Academy Trust.
+The Forest Academy (formerly Hainault Forest High School) is a coeducational secondary school near Hainault Forest in Hainault, London, England.
+The school is an academy sponsored by Beacon multi-academy trust.
 The Forest Academy is an Ofsted 'Good' school.

-Forest Academy has a co-located 6th Form with Beal High School, where students enrolled at Beal 6th Form study courses at either The Forest Academy or Beal High School.
-Courses offered at The Forest Academy campus 6th Form include a 3-year pathway, including GCSEs English and Math's and level 2 courses, A-levels and Level 3 vocational qualifications.
+Forest Academy has a co-located sixth form with Beal High School, where students enrolled in Beal sixth form study at either Forest Academy or Beal High School.
+Courses offered at the Forest Academy campus sixth for include a 3-year pathway, including GCSEs English and maths and level 2 courses, A-levels and Level 3 vocational qualifications.

 History

 The Forest Academy was founded in 1951 as Kingswood Secondary School by Yorke, Rosenberg Mardall.
-Under its Headmaster John Westbury OBE, it was amalgamated with Grange School to form Hainault High School in 1975.

-Between 1985 and 1991 the schools name was changed from Hainault High School to Hainault Forest High School.
+Under its headmaster John Westbury OBE, it was amalgamated with Grange School to form Hainault High School in 1975.
+Between 1985 and 1991 the school's name was changed from Hainault High School to Hainault Forest High School.

-In 1991 Greg Deery became headteacher of Hainault Forest High School, before this he was deputy for three years.
+In 1991 Greg Deery became headteacher of Hainault Forest High School.
 On the 10th July 2003 it was announced that Hainault Forest High School had become the first school in Redbridge to be awarded Specialist School status in business and enterprise.

-In 2004 Tim Westrip became acting headteacher from departing headteacher Greg Deery, after the school was judged to be failing in October 2003 and was put into special measures by OFSTED.
+In 2004 Tim Westrip became acting headteacher from departing headteacher Greg Deery, after the school was judged to be failing in October 2003 and was put into special measures by Ofsted.

 In September 2005 Kathryn Terrell became headteacher of Hainault Forest High School from acting headteacher Tim Westrip, who left after two terms at the school.

-In March 2006 Hainault Forest High School escaped from special measures after OFSTED said the school had made significant progress.
+In March 2006 Hainault Forest High School escaped from special measures after Ofsted said the school had made significant progress.

-On Monday 27 November 2006 shortly before 2pm a fire was discovered in the changing room in some gym cushions.
-The school was safely evacuated and the fire was brought under control 15 minutes after emergency services arrived on the seen.

-On the 19th May 2010 Will Thompson becomes Headteacher of Hainault Forest Highschool.
+On the 19th May 2010 Will Thompson became the headteacher.

 In 2011 Hainault Forest High School joined the Beacon Multi-Academy Trust and in 2012 was renamed to The Forest Academy.

-In August 2020 Will Mackintosh became Principal of The Forest Academy.
-Taking over from leaving Principal Will Thompson.

-In September 2024 Lewis Ansell and Ed Macleod were appointed Co-Headteachers of The Forest Academy.
+In August 2020 Will Mackintosh became principal of the Forest Academy, replacing Will Thompson.
+In September 2024 Lewis Ansell and Ed Macleod were appointed co-heads of the Forest Academy.
+On 28 February 2025 Ansell was appointed principal.

-On the 28th February 2025 Lewis Ansell was appointed Principal of The Forest Academy after running the school as a Co-Headteacher with Ed Macleod since September 2024.
+On the 1st December 2025 it was announced that Ansell had died.
+Will Mackintosh was brought back as temporary principal.